awcoetzer/Toolbox-Vim-Write-Up-Plus/README.md

 - **Search for vim using `winget`**
     - `winget search vim`

-> 💡**NOTE**: _After searching for Vim using winget, you should see a table like this with multiple entries, unlike my example below.
+> 💡**NOTE**: _After searching for Vim using winget, you should see a table like this with multiple entries, unlike my example below.<br>
 > Dont worry about the version number as that can change over time, the key take away is finding the Id of the package you looking for._
 >
 > |Name|Id|Version|Match|Source|